-The reason it can return 1 quite legally is that your new "spin\unlock()" is not serializing any more, so there is very little effective ordering between the two actions b = a;spin\unlock();
+The reason it can return 1 quite legally is that your new "spin\unlock()" isnot serializing any more, so there is very little effective ordering between the two b = a;spin\unlock();

 as they access completely different data (ie no data dependencies in sight).
-So asm code, to 1 tick for a simple "movi \$0,%0" instruction, a huge gain.
+So nd up doing is equivalent to a = 1: /\ cache miss satisfied, the "a" line is boun asm code, to I tick for a simple "movi \$0,%0" instruction, a huge gain.